lalaithion/MonadPaper/monads.md

 `empty`       | Matches nothing
 `noneof`      | Matches any character not passed in as a string or list

 In order to use a parser, all we have to do is call it on some input.
 However, this will return a Result holding the matched value, remainder of text pair.
 I've also written a Parser method that will help streamline some parsing cases.
+Our normal parsing combinator doesn't care if it has reached the end of the input; if you have a parser that parses numbers, and you ask it to parse `'99 bottles of beer on the wall'`, it will happily parse the `99` and ignore the rest of the string; usually, we want the entire match, not just the first part.
+This function causes the result to be an error if the entire string isn't matched.

 ```python
     def parse_total(self, string):